Helpful Communication Tools, Ideas, Methods, and ResourcesUseful tools for establishing bettter communication between people.

 Understanding another persons view is different then agreeing with them.

 If someone says they experienced an event differently then you that does not mean that they are right and you are wrong.
 People can have a different understanding of events.
 When people are stressed their perception may be a lot different.
 People often go into fight or flight mode when stressed which decreases our ability to perceive events accurately.
 Arguing about these events is a waste of time, instead figure out what you need from this point forward and go from there.

 We can not argue away feelings, when we have feelings they are valid and need to be heard.
 Again, we do not have to agree to understand someones feelings.

-An example would be “I hear that you are saying that when I yelled, you felt hurt, that was not my intention, I am sorry that YOU felt that way”.
+An example would be “I hear that you are saying that when I yelled, you felt hurt, that was not my intention and I am sorry that you felt that way”.

 Notice that this is not taking blame for the other persons feelings but simply acknowledging them.
 The apology is to empathize or care about their painful emotions.